nvincenthill/melody-shieh/README.md

 # Portfolio

-This is a portfolio site to display my projects and provide my contact information and resume to potential clients and employers.
+This is a personal billboard site to for Melody Shieh to display her projects and provide contact information and resume to her potential clients and employers.

 ## Getting Started